irene-glez/tweets-analysis-NLP/README.md

 Here I've worked with:

 Python 🐍  ·  Sqlite3 🔍  ·  Pandas 🐼  ·  SciKitLearn 🥼  ·  NLTK  📖 .
-Regex  💬 ·  Flask 🦏  ·  AWS 🔶
+Regex  💬 · WordCloud 🌥 · TextBlob 🆎 · Flask 🦏  ·  AWS 🔶

 I hope you enjoy my work as I have while doing it!

 --------------------------------------------------------------------------------------------------------------------------------------------------

 ### Use case
-The client @TheBridge_Tech wants to develop a social media monitoring to measure the impact of the brand during the lapse of a bootcamp, in order to develop commercial actions.
+The client @TheBridge_Tech wants to develop a social media monitoring to measure the impact of the brand during the lapse of a bootcamp, in order to design commercial actions.

 ### I've perform the following tasks: